nikic/DB/README.markdown

 Configuration
 -------------

-First of all: You need PHP 5.3 and PDO (but the class can be rewritten to be 5.2 compatible and to use mysqli for example.)
+First of all: You need PHP 5.3 and PDO (but theoretically you could rewrite the class to use PHP 5.2 and mysqli for example.)

-All you have to do to get the class working is to modify the `DB::instance` function, which by default is defined like this: private static function instance() {
+So, to get going and use this super-nice class, you have to modify the `DB::instance` method, which by default is defined like this: private static function instance() {
 	if (self::$instance === null) {
 		self::$instance = new PDO(